typegoose/typegoose/.github/Notes to Maintainers.md

   when 6.0.0 comes out, the old version (5.9.x) will be moved into (`old/5.x`) and `6/master` merged into master

-Note to the v6 release: because the package moved over packages & repositorys, the master branch got detached from version 6, thats why it will probably the force-pushed

 ## Versioning

 [look at README#Versioning](../README.md#versioning)